 Question 5: I haven’t chosen a photograph to ‘pop art’ yet – Will any photo do?

-ANSWER: Any photo will do, but not all give the best results.
-Basically, photos must be BIG enough, BRIGHT enough, SHARP enough and SIMPLE enough.
+ANSWER: Not any photo will do.
+Photos must be BIG enough, BRIGHT enough, SHARP enough and SIMPLE enough.
 To clarify:

 BRIGHT enough: Dark photos, or dull photos taken without flash, or photos taken outside where shadows fall across the face (such as the shadows of a tree branch or the shadow of a person standing nearby) are no good.
 Warhol photographed his portrait subjects specially for the purpose with a simple camera, using flash and the person standing looking head-on in front of a white background.
 Sounds boring, but in fact this gives the very best result.
 If possible, photograph the person specially for their pop art portrait using the same method – Flash, a white or light background, and the person looking straight at the camera.
 Don’t worry about ‘redeye’ – We fix that.

 SHARP enough: Photos out of focus, blurry or grainy, are no good.
 Very old photos are also often no good.
 Camera technology has increased tremendously in the past twenty years, and especially since the digital boom at the start of this millennium – A cheap camera today can produce pictures almost as good as an expensive professional camera, especially in the right hands, whereas most pictures taken with a cheap old ‘instamatic’ style point-and-shoot camera from the 1980’s or earlier are generally not of clear enough quality to be able to produce an effective pop art portrait from.
 Even expertly-taken photos can fade and blur with age if they haven’t been looked after.
 Therefore, the sharper, clearer, and newer your photo is, the better.